Perfluorooctanoic acid (PFOA) and Perfluorooctanesulfonic acid (PFOS)

 “These studies indicate that exposure to PFOA and PFOS over certain levels may result in adverse health effects, including developmental effects to fetuses during pregnancy or to breastfed infants (e.g., low birth weight, accelerated puberty, skeletal variations), cancer (e.g., testicular, kidney), liver effects (e.g., tissue damage), immune effects (e.g., antibody production and immunity), thyroid effects and other effects (e.g., cholesterol changes).”

 In August 2019, after further review, the Office of Environmental Health Hazard Assessment (OEHHA) recommended NLs for PFOA and for PFOS be set at the lowest levels at which they can be reliably detected in drinking water using currently available and appropriate technologies.
 This recommendation is based on OEHHA’s development of reference levels intended to protect against cancer and noncancer effects, including effects on the liver and immune system.
 These recommendations supersede the recommended interim NLs that OEHHA provided to SWRCB in July 2018.
-After independent review of the available information on the risks, DDW established NLs at 6.5 parts per trillion for PFOS and 5.1 parts per trillion for PFOA.
+After independent review of the available information on the risks, DDW established NLs at 6.5 PPT for PFOS and 5.1 PPT for PFOA.
 These levels are consistent with OEHHA’s recommendations.

 Analytical Methods and Reporting